Damage to health from mold

 People often live in moldy apartments for years.
 Occurring symptoms are often not associated with the mold and ascribed to other diseases or even ignored.
 If doctors cannot find a definite cause for the symptoms and discomfort, the patient should be tested for mold as a possible cause of the disease.

 The search for the cause of the mold, the removal of the mold and the renovation of the infected components as well as the future avoidance of mold are of particular importance in this context.
-Health risks can only be minimized and mold-induced diseases that have already occurred can be treated in a meaningful way if the mold load is permanently removed and a renewed load is prevented.
+Health risks can only be minimized and mold-induced diseases that have already occurred can be treated sensibly if the mold load is eliminated in the long term and a renewed load is prevented.

 People particularly at risk from mold spores

 Especially for people whose immune system is already weakened by a (chronic) previous illness, mold in living spaces is a great danger.
 Diseases of the cardiovascular system or respiratory diseases, for example, generally make people more susceptible to infections and toxins.

 Infants and children can also suffer permanent damage.
 Children are more sensitive to environmental toxins and have not yet developed sufficient defenses.
 Your risk of allergies increases if you live in an apartment that is contaminated with mold.

 Symptoms and signs of mold spores in indoor air